- A particularly high fever may indicate pneumonia or croup.

 - extreme irritability

 - blue or gray skin around the nose, mouth, or fingernails

 Sleep is often affected by the common cold.
-Symptoms like a runny nose, nasal congestion, or a cough are often very uncomfortable and can make it hard to breathe.
+Symptoms such as a runny nose, nasal congestion, and cough can make it hard to breathe.
 This can keep you from getting enough sleep to function properly during the day.

-A number of over-the-counter cold medications may help relieve symptoms and help you get the rest you need to fully recover.
+A number of over-the-counter cold medications may help relieve symptoms.
+This can also help you get the rest you need to fully recover.
 Ask your doctor for help in choosing the right type for your needs.

 Physical activity can also be difficult if you have a cold.
-Vigorous exercise can be especially challenging with nasal congestion making breathing difficult.
-Stick to gentle forms of exercise like walking so you can stay active without overexerting yourself.
+Vigorous exercise can be especially challenging because nasal congestion makes breathing difficult.
+Stick to gentle forms of exercise, such as walking, so you can stay active without overexerting yourself.